Invited to Seniors and the Law Program at the Stamford-Norwalk

 The program will run from

 9:00 a.m. to noon.
-Registration is available at
+Registration is available online or by calling

 the External Affairs Division, State of Connecticut Judicial Branch,